 the importance of culturally competent service;

-how to implement person-centered planning into service planning and interventions; and.
+how to implement person-centered planning into service planning and interventions; and

+criteria for closing the case and applying a standardized process to determine if client goals were attained.

 Supervised Fieldwork:

 It is recommended that the orientation phase be followed by a period of close supervision of the new worker by a mentor or supervisor for a period of no less than 12 months.
 The ultimate goal of this supervised fieldwork phase is the “transfer of learning” (i.e., the direct application of knowledge and skills to work with clients).